Distance: 5.8 miles One Way | Time: 2.5 – 3.5 hours | Level: Easy – Moderate | Dog Friendly

 If you really want to experience a variety of the park’s trails, as well as drive the scenic road, I would recommend spending two to three days.

 We, unfortunately, only spent one full day and two nights in Capitol Reef.
-In that time, we were able to stop in at the Visitor Center, hike Sulphur Creek Route, drive through the park, and spend some slow peaceful sunsets at camp.
+During that time, we were able to stop in at the Visitor Center, hike Sulphur Creek Trail, drive through the park, and spend some slow peaceful sunsets at camp.

-We would loved to have had more time to drive the scenic road and set foot on more trails.
+We would love to have had more time to drive the scenic road and set foot on more trails.

 What to Expect Hiking Sulphur Creek

 Figuring out how to get back to the car was the most difficult part of hiking Sulphur Creek.
-Sulphur Creek Route is a point-to-point trail, meaning you go in one way and come out another.
+Sulphur Creek is technically classified as a route rather than a trail.
+The route is point-to-point, meaning you go in one way and come out another.

 We knew that the most popular way to hike the trail was starting at the Sulphur Creek parking lot and ending at the Visitor Center.